 Both light and arrows are a common navigational aid, universally used regardless of languages.
 The arrows point the visitors (literally) the right way, towards the fourth frame located at the end of the room: it is a mirror, which returns the visitors' attention to themselves.

-In the end, we need to reflect upon us to figure our approach to time and space, make our change.
+In the end, we need to reflect upon ourselves to figure our approach to time and space, make our change.

 4 frames 93x60x10cm, lasers, led lights, generative projection, sound.